grannycart/by-sound-alone_source/dc-manuscript/5_Chapter.md

 A moment later the perennially resonant electric motor sounds died away.
 Cassandra turned the sonar mics back to face the dead stern of the boat.
 The signal strength indicator immediately shot up to a definite contact.
 "Absolutely confirmed Captain Percy.
 I can hear the engine in the water.
 Sounds like another diesel."

-Percy looked at the signal strength dial and knew immediately that the contact had subversively crept closer to them under the sound of the _Gnat's_ diesel when it was running, and then even a bit closer than that by aligning themselves dead astern of the _Prospect_ where Cassandra could not hear very well over the sound of the _Prospect's_ own prop turning.
+Percy looked at the signal strength dial and knew immediately that the contact had subversively crept closer to them under the sound of the _Gnat's_ diesel when it was running, and then even a bit closer than that by aligning themselves dead astern of the _Prospect_ where Cassandra could not hear well over the sound of the _Prospect's_ own prop turning.
 Based on the signal strength indicator, the contact was likely far closer than Percy was comfortable with now --- maybe twenty nautical miles.
 "Fuck," was all she said.

 She climbed up to the control room and got Shakes back on the ship-to-ship.
 "Definitely a fuckin' contact Shakes.
 Now it's your turn.
 Fire up the _Gnat_ and see if you can lead them off and away from us.
 Let's see if this scheme of ours works!"